18F/g-analytics/DAP_ideas.md

 *

 ## Other To Do
 * Enable GSA users to access the Google Developer Console so as to be able to hit the api.
+* Integrate collaborators: charles w., eric m., leah b., gabriel r.